-It is used in preserving vegetation and trees in the city.
+It is used to preserve vegetation and trees in the city.

-The objective is to make sure that amenities are preserved through the protection and preservation of trees as well as other vegetation.
+The objective is to ensure that amenities are preserved through the protection and preservation of trees and other vegetation.

-The clause is applicable to several species of trees that fall under the council’s development control plan.
+The clause applies to several species of trees that fall under the council’s development control plan.